aash591/windows-docker-boot-startup/README.md

 ## Uninstall

-Double-click `Uninstall-DockerBootSetup.bat` — it will scan for scheduled tasks, files, and registry keys, then ask once (`y`) before removing them.
+Double-click `Uninstall-DockerBootSetup.bat` — it will scan for scheduled tasks, files, and saved registry keys, and remove them.